How to place images in letters with Photoshop

 A path outline appears around each letter.

-And in the Layers panel, the shape icon in the preview thumbnail tells us that the type layer is now a shape layer:
+In the Layers panel, the thumbnail icon confirms the layer is now a shape layer.

 Shape layers have their own icons in the previous thumbnail.